Meet our Management Team:

 Prior to joining GSK, Nick was Vice President of Metabolic Diseases at Bayer Pharmaceuticals, where he was responsible for developing and managing the early discovery programs for type 2 diabetes and obesity, including the development of Miglitol.

-Before joining the pharmaceutical industry, Dr. Livingston had a successful career in academic medicine at the University of Rochester Medical School, attaining the ranks of Professor of Medicine, Professor of Pediatrics, and Professor of Biochemistry.
+Dr. Livingston had a successful career in academic medicine at the University of Rochester Medical School, attaining the ranks of Professor of Medicine, Professor of Pediatrics, and Professor of Biochemistry.
 He has held academic appointments at Yale University School of Medicine and at the Johns Hopkins School of Medicine.
 Nick is the author or co-author of over 90 full-length articles on topics in metabolic diseases.